seratch/deepl-for-slack/README.md

 * Go to your Slack workspace

 * Run `/invite @deepl_translation` in a channel
-* Post a message saing "In functional programming, a monad is a design pattern that allows structuring programs generically while automating away boilerplate code needed by the program logic.
-Monads achieve this by providing their own data type (a particular type for each type of monad), which represents a specific form of computation, along with one procedure to wrap values of any basic type within the monad (yielding a monadic value) and another to compose functions that output monadic values (called monadic functions)."
+* Post a message saying `In functional programming, a monad is a design pattern that allows structuring programs generically while automating away boilerplate code needed by the program logic.
+Monads achieve this by providing their own data type (a particular type for each type of monad), which represents a specific form of computation, along with one procedure to wrap values of any basic type within the monad (yielding a monadic value) and another to compose functions that output monadic values (called monadic functions).`
-* Add a reaction `:flag-jp` to the message
+* Add a reaction `:flag-jp:` to the message
 * Check a new message in its thread

 * Click **⚡ (Shortcuts)** button
 * Click **DeepL Translation**
 * Enter a text and the language on the modal

+### License

+The MIT License